oracle-livelabs/apex/employee-onboarding/7-create-workflow-pages/create-workflow-pages.md

         - Target:
             - Page: **11**

               *Note: This should link to the IT Setup page.
-Your page numbers may vary*
+Your page numbers may vary.*

             - Set Items: